 Sette, C.M.*, V.T.
 Vredenburg, and A.G.
 Zink.
 2015.
 Reconstructing historical and contemporary disease dynamics: a case study using the California slender salamander.
-Biological Conservation (accepted pending minor revisions)
+Biological Conservation (in press)

 Zink, A.G. and B.E.
 Lyon.
 2015.
 Evolution of conspecific brood parastisim versus cooperative breeding as alternative reproductive tactics.
 American Naturalist (in press)